Regenerative circuit

 Homebuilt Armstrong one-tube regenerative shortwave radio with construction characteristic of the 1930s - 40s.
 The controls are (left) regeneration, (lower center) filament rheostat, (right) tuning capacitor.

 Rear view of the above radio, showing the simplicity of the regenerative design.
 The tickler coil is visible inside the tuning coil and is turned by a shaft from the front panel; this type of adjustable transformer was called a variocoupler.

 A regenerative circuit is an amplifier circuit that employs positive feedback (also known as regeneration or reaction).
 Some of the output of the amplifying device is applied back to its input to add to the input signal, increasing the amplification.
 One example is the Schmitt trigger (which is also known as a regenerative comparator), but the most common use of the term is in RF amplifiers, and especially regenerative receivers, to greatly increase the gain of a single amplifier stage.

 The regenerative receiver was invented in 1912 and patented in 1914 by American electrical engineer Edwin Armstrong when he was an undergraduate at Columbia University.
-It was widely used between 1915 and World War II.
-Advantages of regenerative receivers include increased sensitivity with modest hardware requirements, and increased selectivity because the Q of the tuned circuit will be increased when the amplifying vacuum tube or transistor has its feedback loop around the tuned circuit (via a "tickler" winding or a tapping on the coil) because it introduces some negative resistance.

-Due partly to its tendency to radiate interference when oscillating, by the 1930s the regenerative receiver was largely superseded by other TRF receiver designs (for example "reflex" receivers) and especially by another Armstrong invention - superheterodyne receivers and is largely considered obsolete.
-Regeneration (now called positive feedback) is still widely used in other areas of electronics, such as in oscillators, active filters, and bootstrapped amplifiers.
+The regenerative receiver was widely used from the mid-1910s through the 1920s, with use declining during the 1930s and becoming uncommon by the early 1940s.
+Its principal advantage was high sensitivity with little added hardware, achieved by applying positive feedback around an RF detector stage and operating the circuit below the onset of oscillation.

+Armstrong's key insight was that radio-frequency energy existed in the detector's plate circuit and could be fed back to the input, contrary to the prevailing belief that only audio frequencies remained after detection.
+When carefully adjusted, this feedback greatly increased the effective gain of a single active device, though operating required skill.

+Regeneration improves selectivity by increasing loop gain near resonance, sharpening the frequency response without altering the intrinsic Q of the tuned circuit itself.
+The effect is equivalent to compensating circuit losses through feedback, simulating a negative resistance.
+As noted by Terman, regenerative detectors suffer from excessive selectivity, frequency-dependent critical adjustment, and a tendency toward oscillation that can produce interference and audible whistles if regeneration is increased too far.
+With the development of radio-frequency amplifiers designed around better tubes, regenerative detectors found relatively little application after the early 1930s.

 A receiver circuit that used larger amounts of regeneration in a more complicated way to achieve even higher amplification, the superregenerative receiver, was also invented by Armstrong in 1922.
 It was never widely used in general commercial receivers, but due to its small parts count it was used in specialized applications.
 One widespread use during WWII was IFF transceivers, where single tuned circuit completed the entire electronics system.
 It is still used in a few specialized low data rate applications, such as garage door openers, wireless networking devices, walkie-talkies and toys.